shiyu-wangbyte/MM-PB-GB-SA_Benchmarks/README.md

 ## Overview

 This library contains:
-1. molecular structures of the article "MM/PB(GB)SA Benchmarks on Soluble Proteins and Membrane Proteins" in Membrane and Water_soluble folders,
+1. Molecular structures of the article "MM/PB(GB)SA Benchmarks on Soluble Proteins and Membrane Proteins" in Membrane and Water_soluble folders,
-2. a tutorial of "Obtaining a gromacs topology with an off-center charge".
+2. A tutorial of "Obtaining a gromacs topology with an off-center charge".

 ## Reference